-‘Vanderpump Rules’ Scheana Marie Tells All About Her Final Moments With Mike Shay
+‘Vanderpump Rules’ Star Scheana Marie Tells All About Her Final Moments With Mike Shay

 During Vanderpump Rules Season 5, Scheana Marie chose to end her marriage after being told that her husband had relapsed after months of sobriety.
 As fans saw during Season 4, Scheana Marie and Mike Shay nearly called it quits just after getting married due to his heavy boozing and use of prescription drugs.
 However, after Mike Shay kicked his habit, he and Scheana Marie seemed to get to a better place ahead of Season 5.

-Mike Shay also seemed to be doing better professionally during Season 5 and Scheana Marie often spoke of his long nights at the studio.
+Mike Shay also seemed to be doing better professionally during Season 5, and Scheana Marie often spoke of his long nights at the studio.
 Then, during the finale episode, after tension between them became evident, Scheana Marie informed her then-husband that she was done with their marriage.
-As she revealed, she gave Shay one final chance to come clean about his alleged relapse but he did not say he had used.
+As she revealed, she gave Shay one final chance to come clean about his alleged relapse, but he did not say he had used.
 He also denied he was anything but sober in an Instagram post to his fans and followers in November of last year.

 Scheana Marie continued on to The Daily Dish, admitting that while she did get some enjoyment out of the comedic antics of Jax Taylor and James Kennedy during filming, she dreaded the moment she would be reunited with Shay.